 I’m starting the New Year with a recipe for Carrot Dill Soup.
-It’s a light soup that’s gluten free and/or dairy free/fat free (omit the butter or oil).
+It’s light, gluten free and vegan if you substitute oil for butter.

 The soup is great for lunch in a mug or as a simple starter for dinner.
 It whips up in no time and freezes well.

 The holidays are over and it’s been hectic from Thanksgiving through this week with the shopping, cooking, wrapping presents, cooking, decorating the house, cooking and more cooking and finally pulling everything back together again.
 It was our first Christmas with my parent’s staying home in Rochester.
 We managed better (emotionally) than I expected, but we missed them.

 The decorations always come down right after Christmas.
 I follow my mother’s rule – never bring in the New Year with last year’s Christmas tree.
 We used to have a contest years ago with our neighbors across the street.
 The first one who got the tree down on 12/26 threw it on the other’s lawn.
 One year my next door neighbor asked if there was a problem between us, she had seen Eric throw our tree on the Babbitt’s lawn!